Abhishek2271/FileIndexUsingJava/README.md

 # Indexing text files
 The application is simple.
-It reads text files in the specified directory and creates a searchable Lucene index
+It reads text files from the specified directory and creates a searchable Lucene index

 NOTE: